sarjnapandya-max/sarjnapandya-max/README.md

 ## About me

-I'm a final-year B.Tech IT student building full-stack and cloud projects with a strong focus on **security**.
+I recently completed my B.Tech in IT.
+I am building full-stack and cloud projects with a strong focus on **security**.
 My latest project uses zero-knowledge architecture — the server literally cannot read your files.
 I implemented AES-256 client-side encryption, PBKDF2 key derivation, and validated the system against NIST standards using the STRIDE threat model.

 I'm actively looking for entry-level roles or internships in **Python backend**, **MERN stack**, or **cloud development**.